OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/bold-adoption-for-orbit-chains.md

 Where malicious entities can acquire and utilize more resources than honest parties can put together during a challenge.
 Such an attack can take many forms and includes both on-chain and off-chain computational/infra costs.
 For example, a well-coordinated attack on an Orbit chain could overwhelm honest parties if the malicious actors can spend more gas and computational power and acquire more of the bonding asset than the defenders can.
 This risk can be mitigated by a combination of high bond sizes, use of a price-independent bonding asset, use of a bonding asset with high liquidity, strong economic guarantees that attackers will lose most of their resources, sufficiently long challenge periods, and robust infrastructure operations and resources that can respond and scale up when necessary.
 More information on resource exhaustion attacks and how Arbitrum BoLD's design accounts for this risk can be found in Section 6.1.4 of the [BoLD whitepaper](https://arxiv.org/abs/2404.10491).

 #### Risks to liveness or delays of the chain
-If the bond sizes are set too low, making challenges relatively cheap to open compared to the benefits of delaying the chain.
+If the bond sizes are set too low, an adversary can cheaply create a challenge and delay confirmation of an assertion for up to an entire extra challenge period if they can censor honest BOLD moves.
 Remember that challenges, while time-bound, still take time to complete.
-This means that each challenge adds a fixed amount of time to confirm assertions.
-If the bond sizes are carefully calculated and chosen, confirmations of an Orbit chain's state may be completed on time if the cost to open a challenge is low.
 Delaying the confirmation of assertions for a chain could negatively impact the chain in many ways that an attacker could benefit from (e.g., profiting from price volatility and price impacts on the Orbit chain's token may make delaying the chain worthwhile for an attacker).

 ### Conclusion for Orbit chains considering BoLD Permissionless Validation
 Due to the uniquely different tokenomics, sizes, and varying types of <a data-quicklook-from= "arbitrum-orbit">Arbitrum Orbit</a> chains deployed (or in active development) today, <a data-quicklook-from= "offchain-labs">Offchain Labs</a> does not provide a "one-size-fits-all" recommendation for how best to safely set up and enable permissionless validation for Orbit chains.
 Instead, we recommend teams adopt Arbitrum BoLD but keep validation permissioned.